PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``custom_headers={[str]=str,...}``: map of string - Allows setting custom headers and removing the defaults.
   * ``acl=newACL``: string - List of IP addresses, as a string, that are allowed to open a connection to the web server.
 Defaults to "127.0.0.1, ::1".

+.. function:: registerWebHandler(path, handler)

+  .. versionadded: 1.6.0

+  Register a function named ``handler`` that will be called for every query sent to the exact ``path`` path.
+The function will receive a :class:`WebRequest` object and a :class:`WebResponse` object, representing respectively the HTTP request received and the HTTP response to send.
+  For example an handler registered for '/foo' will receive these queries:
+  - GET /foo
+  - POST /foo
+  - GET /foo?param=1
+  - ...
+  But not queries for /foobar or /foo/bar.

+  :param str path: Path to register the handler for.
+  :param function handler: The Lua function to register.

 Access Control Lists
 ~~~~~~~~~~~~~~~~~~~~